-During the year directors or entities related to directors acquired under normal commercial terms shares or options in the Company as detailed in Note 24.
-Directors acquired these shares or options through the public offering, direct issue or on-market purchase.
+During the year directors or entities related to directors acquired under normal commercial terms shares or options in the Company as detailed on pages 14 and 15.
+Directors acquired these shares or options through direct issue or on-market purchase.